denimandsteel/vdw/events/_posts/2014-09-20-aloe_designs_studio.md

 dayOfWeek: Sat
 dayOfMonth: Sept 20
 title: "Aloe Designs Studio"
-description: "Aloe Designs is a Vancouver landscape design group that creates fresh outdoor living spaces—cultivating sustainable communities one patio, balcony, backyard, rooftop, and container garden at a time."
+description: "Aloe Designs is a Vancouver landscape design group that creates fresh outdoor living spaces—cultivating sustainable communities one patio, balcony, backyard, rooftop, and container garden at a time.
+Come check out our unique space and learn more about our process, practice, and perspectives.
+Plus well have a few beers on ice!"
 startTime: 1:00 PM
 endTime: 4:00 PM
 type: Open Studio